Introduction to Jewish Gilroes

 This website, part of a Heritage Lottery funded project, has been created and populated by members and friends of the Leicester Hebrew Congregation.
 The website provides a catalogue of all the burials, a facility for genealogical searches and tells some fascinating stories about the lives behind just a few of the stones in the cemetery.
 These stories are the result of careful research by a group of enthusiastic volunteers.

-If you know any more information that we have failed to include then please visit the Contact page and let us know.
+Thanks go to everyone who has contributed.
+If you have any information that we have failed to include then please visit the Contact page and let us know.
 Thank you.